etlbox/etlbox.website/doks_v0.5/content/en/docs/getting-started/execution.md

 await Network.ExecuteAsync(source1, source2);
 ```

-Like for the synchrounous execution, it is only necessary to pass one component of the network to the `ExecuteAsync` method.
+Like for the synchronous execution, it is only necessary to pass one component of the network to the `ExecuteAsync` method.

 ### Running networks in parallel